-The third step is is mediation.
+The third step is often a video conference and/or in-person mediation.
 By going through the first two steps we’ve narrowed down what is left to discuss in mediation such that it is focused and fast.
-Phone mediation is available (which may be helpful if one party now lives out-of-town, etc).
+Phone and/or video conference mediation may be particularly helpful if one party now lives out-of-town, etc.

 We’ve found this methodology dramatically shortens the time it takes to complete the entire mediation process.